 We have assets, liabilities, and cash flows in foreign currencies creating foreign exchange risk.
 We sell products and services internationally and enter into transactions denominated in foreign currencies.
 As a result, we are subject to the variability that arises from exchange rate movements.
-For the fiscal years 2017, 2016 and 2015, revenue from international operations was 6%, 4% and 5%, respectively of total revenue.
-The effects of foreign currency on operating results did not have a material impact on our results of operations for the 2017, 2016 and 2015 fiscal years.
-At March 31, 2017, a hypothetical 10% weakening of the U.S. dollar would not materially affect our financial statements.
+For the fiscal years 2018, 2017 and 2016, revenue from international operations was 8%, 6% and 4%, respectively of total revenue.
+The effects of foreign currency on operating results did not have a material impact on our results of operations for the 2018, 2017 and 2016 fiscal years.
+At March 31, 2018, a hypothetical 10% weakening of the U.S. dollar would not materially affect our financial statements.

-We believe that inflation has had a nominal effect on our results of operations in fiscal years 2017, 2016 and 2015 and do not expect inflation to be a significant factor in fiscal 2017.
+We believe inflation has had a nominal effect on our results of operations in fiscal years 2018, 2017 and 2016 and do not expect inflation to be a significant factor in fiscal 2019.

-${\bf Item\,8.\ \ Financial\ Statements\ and\ Supplementary\ Data.}$
+Item 8.
+Financial Statements and Supplementary Data.